zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    ``^$-:"\/|*+?.(){}[]`` is prefixed with a ``\``.

-   :s: The string to escape.
+   :param s: The string to escape.

    :returns: An escaped version of *s* that has the structure of a valid